paulmarrington/Unity-Documentation/CustomAssets/Askowl-CustomAssets.md

   }
 ```

-If the object custom asset is to be mutable, care must be taken while setting fields.
+Take care while setting fields.
 The static `CustomAsset.Mutable.Field` class provides helpers for float, double, int, long, bool, string, Vector2, Vector3, Vector4 and Quaternion types.
 There is also a generic form for adding new structs.
-You will need to provide a comparator.
+You need to provide a comparator.

 ``` c#
 Field.Set(largeAssetContents, ref largeAssetContents.F, 12);